xml94/Paper/self_supervised_learning.md

 # Self-Supervised Learning
 * Self-supervised learning aims to learn a better feature space with.
 To achieve it, a pre-task should be defined for the dataset, where the pre-task is not related with the label, label-agnostic task.
 For example, delete one image patch and then predict the patch (image inpainting), randomly change the place of image patch and the pre-task is predicting the correct image patch location (jigsaw puzzle).
-Self-supervised learning can be used in labeled dataset and also unlabled dataset.
+In general, self-supervised learning is used in unlabled data, but also can be used in labeled dataset, or we can say the self-supervised learning does not think about the label.
 * Paper list
   * 2015 ICCV Unsupervised Visual Representation Learning by Context Prediction
   * 2016 ECCV Unsupervised learning of visual representations by solving jigsaw puzzles